ootsby/CKS-E/README.md

 **Output Options**

+* Block If In Window - If this is checked then no output will be sent if the user's mouse cursor is in the target application window.
+Useful if you're triggering ouput that interferes with normal use and want to alt-tab to and use the application without turning CKS-E off everytime.
 * Output Intervals - Sets the gap between allowed output periods in seconds.
 Output will be allowed at a random point between the low and high values.
 * Keypress Length - Sets the time between the Key Down and Key Up events if the emulation option is ticked.
 Also randomly picked between the low and high values in seconds.
 * Keys to Send - Accepts a semi-colon delimited list of SINGLE keys.
 Non-printable keys should written out as with CKS but without the curly braces: e.g "1;2;3;4;5;6;Space".
 Very much open to discussion about how people want/need to use this.